 2.17.
 Borrowing Costs

-Borrowing costs that are directly attributable to the acquisition, construction or production of qualifying asset are capitalised as part of cost of such asset.
-Other borrowing costs are recognised as an expense in the period in which they are incurred.
+Borrowing costs that are directly attributable to the acquisition, construction or production of qualifying assets are capitalized as part of cost of such asset.
+Other borrowing costs are recognized as an expense in the period in which they are incurred.

 Borrowing costs consists of interest and other costs that an entity incurs in connection with the borrowing of funds.